JavaFXpert/talk-with-gpt3/README.md

     `pages/index.js`

    Either supply the keys/token directly where indicated, or use environment variables.
+Why is this handled differently than the keys in step 6?

 8. Create an optimized production build of the app